 Neighborhood Stabilization Program (NSP) was a formula-allocated grant authorized by Congress under the Housing and Economic Recovery Act of 2008 (HERA).
 Eligible recipients included state and local governments.

-New York City received an allocation of $24.3 million to acquire and rehabilitate foreclosed and abandoned single-family and multifamily residential properties in targeted neighborhoods.
+NSP I: In 2008, New York City received an allocation of $24.3 million to acquire and rehabilitate foreclosed and abandoned single-family and multi-family residential properties in targeted neighborhoods.
 HPD has deployed its NSP I funds using two strategies: the Owner-Abandoned Strategy and the Real Estate Owned Program (REO).
-The Owner-Abandoned Strategy (25 percent of NSP funds) will assist with the acquisition and rehabilitation of multi-family buildings in foreclosure where the owner has abandoned the property.
-These units are part of HPD’s mandatory set-aside for households earning up to 50 percent of AMI.
-The REO Program (75 percent of NSP funds) will partially fund a credit facility established to facilitate acquisition and rehabilitation of REO homes by an affiliate of a local non-profit, Restored Homes (RH), with HPD oversight.
-RH was set up to perform a similar function for HUD foreclosures in the Asset Control Area Program (ACA) and Dollar Home Program.
-Using a combination of City, State, Federal and private funds, Restored Homes will acquire and rehabilitate foreclosed homes and sell them at prices affordable to qualified homebuyers earning less than 120 percent of AMI.
+The Owner-Abandoned Strategy (25 percent of NSP funds) assisted with the acquisition and rehabilitation of multi-family buildings in foreclosure where the owner has abandoned the property.
+These units are part of HPD’s mandatory set-aside for households earning up to 50 percent of Area Median Income (AMI).
+The REO Program (75 percent of NSP funds) partially funded a credit facility established to facilitate acquisition and rehabilitation of REO homes by an affiliate of a local non-profit, Restored Homes (RH), with HPD oversight.
+RH was set up to perform a similar function for the U.S. Department of Housing and Urban Development (HUD) foreclosures in the Asset Control Area Program (ACA) and the Dollar Home Program.
+Using a combination of City, State, Federal and private funds, Restored Homes acquired and rehabilitated foreclosed homes and sold them at prices affordable to qualified homebuyers earning less than 120 percent of AMI.